MicroTCA: Power Module

 The power module senses the presence of a module in a slot via a specified pin in the module connector, and immediately provides that module with management power.
 Payload power is managed by the MicroTCA Carrier Hub (MCH), which communicates with the power module via IPMI.

 The power module uses its own type of connector, and can thus only be installed into designated slots, which in turn can't carry any other type of module.
 Some card cages provide an additional power module slot for redundancy.
 In such a case, one slot is the primary, which will provide power by default, and the other one is secondary, providing power only, if the primary does not.

 MicroTCA Carrier Hub

 The MicroTCA Carrier Hub (MCH) is the central managing device of a MicroTCA card cage.
 It manages power distribution and cooling.
 It usually also provides Gigabit Ethernet and/or PCIe/Serial RapidIO switching.
 Some MCHs additionally provide clocking.
 As the name indicates, they are the hub of various star topologies (i.e. for Ethernet, PCIe) on the backplane and thus require dedicated slot(s).
 Some backplanes support two MCHs for redundancy.
 In this case there are two MCH slots, with one being designated primary, and one secondary.

 Advanced Mezzanine Card

-Advanced Mezzanine Card (AMC) is a standard for hot-plugable PCBs.
+Advanced Mezzanine Card (AMC) is a standard for hot-pluggable PCBs.
 It was originally developed to be used in AdvancedTCA systems.
 The standard specifies: